IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Common-Errors.md

 </pre>

 *Suggested action:*
-Check that your `--cicshlq` profile setting matches the value configured for CICS® high-level qualifiers in your CICS region.
+Check that your `--cicshlq` profile setting matches the value configured for CICS high-level qualifiers in your CICS region.

 ### BUNDLE ... cannot be deployed (1)

-*Possible cause:* CICS® does not have permission to read the bundle directory.
+*Possible cause:* CICS does not have permission to read the bundle directory.

 *Representative output:*
 <pre class="messageText">